SCIENCE & RESEARCH

 At low doses of 10mg per day or less, LDN is shown to reduce chronic inflammation, autoimmunity, obesity, fatigue, and chronic pain

 Used successfully for over 40 years with an outstanding safety record

 Hundreds of clinical studies show LDN to be a safe and effective treatment for many inflammatory-related diseases

 Lowers ESR (erythrocyte sedimentation rate), a marker of inflammation in the body

 Reduces fatigue and brain fog

 May improve overall mood and feeling of well-being

 Modulates the immune system

-Note: LDN has not been approved by FDA for all use cases listed above, however, there are multiple clinical studies that have shown such benefits (see below).
-Learn more about "of label" uses
+Note: LDN has not been approved by FDA for these uses, but there are multiple studies that have shown these benefits (see below).
+Learn more about "off label" uses.

 A case report and discussion published in Cureus: “Clinical trials have proposed a unique mechanism(s) allowing LDN to affect tumors including non-small cell lung cancer (NSCLC) at the cellular level by augmenting the immune system.”